airborne-commando/voter-reg-status/README.md

 =SUM(E2)+1

-I encourge you to take a look at the .CSV file.
+I encourge you to take a look at the .ODS file.

 ---